Snap Inc. (SNAP) Shares Down Despite Recent Market Volatility

 SNAP’s Market Performance

-SNAP’s stock has seen a 6.87% increase for the week, with a 12.64% rise in the past month and a 34.92% gain in the past quarter.
-The volatility ratio for the week is 6.07%, and the volatility levels for the past 30 days are at 5.28% for Snap Inc. The simple moving average for the last 20 days is 4.77% for SNAP stock, with a simple moving average of 1.05% for the last 200 days.
+SNAP stock saw an increase of -2.44% in the past week, with a monthly gain of 6.21% and a quarterly increase of 25.93%.
+The volatility ratio for the week is 5.89%, and the volatility levels for the last 30 days are 5.90% for Snap Inc. (SNAP).
+The simple moving average for the last 20 days is -1.05% for SNAP stock, with a simple moving average of -0.63% for the last 200 days.

 Analysts’ Opinion of SNAP